 Because the Romanian State Arsenal built and maintained all of their AK variants with a focus on AKM-style specifications during the Cold War, we know it can be easy to mix up the models when you're trying to learn more about the rifles or kits you have your eyes on.
 So here is a brief guide to differentiating the Cold War era military surplus Romanian AK variants you are most likely to encounter in the United States today:

 The PM md.
-63 is a Romanian clone of the Soviet AKM.
-It was adopted in 1963 by the Romanian army.
+63 and GP 1975 are Romanian clones of the Soviet AKM.
+These rifles were first adopted in 1963 by the Romanian army.
 The main difference of the PM md.
-63 and the Soviet AKM is that the PM md.
-63 has a wooden foregrip attached under the lower wooden handguard.
+63, or GP 1975, and the Soviet AKM is that the PM md.
+63 and GP 1975 typically have a wooden foregrip attached under the lower handguard.

 PM md.
 65